injust/fzf.fish/README.md

 Find answers to these questions and more in the [project Wiki](https://github.com/PatrickF1/fzf.fish/wiki):

-- How does `fzf.fish` [compare](https://github.com/PatrickF1/fzf.fish/wiki/Prior-Art) to other popular fzf plugins for Fish?
+- How does `fzf.fish` [compare](https://github.com/PatrickF1/fzf.fish/wiki/Prior-Art) to other popular fzf plugins for fish?
 - Why isn't this [command working](https://github.com/PatrickF1/fzf.fish/wiki/Troubleshooting)?
 - How can I [customize](https://github.com/PatrickF1/fzf.fish/wiki/Cookbook) this command?
 - How can I [contribute](https://github.com/PatrickF1/fzf.fish/wiki/Contributing) to this plugin?